Mandy Morgan

-Catherine Amanda Morgan is a New Zealand feminist psychology academic, as of 2019 is a full professor at the Massey University.
+Catherine Amanda Morgan (born 1955) is a New Zealand feminist psychology academic.
+As of 2019, she is a full professor at Massey University.

 Academic career

 After a 1992 PhD titled 'Strange attractions : discourse, narrative and subjectivity in social psychology' at Murdoch University, Morgan moved to the Massey University, rising to full professor in 2013.

 Morgan was an adviser to the Glenn Inquiry, but resigned from the troubled group in 2013.